fharper/devrel/content/writing/documentation.md

 # Documentation

-Here are some guidelines for writing the [Mindee documentation](https://developers.mindee.com/docs) using README.io.
+Here are some guidelines for writing the documentation using README.io.
 For anything Markdown specific, please follow the [Markdown guidelines](markdown.md).

 - [Processes](#processes)
 - [README.io Issues](#readmeio-issues--limitations)